Accel

 Seed Round in 2021

-Atrato is a fintech company that provides a payment platform enabling affiliated merchants to offer a buy now, pay later option to their customers.
-This service allows customers to make purchases at partner stores, both online and in-person, and pay for them over a period of up to 24 months without relying on credit or debit cards.
-Atrato's platform is designed to support merchants in increasing sales and meeting consumer demand while ensuring that financial tools are fair and accessible.
-The company aims to enhance the quality of life in Latin America by delivering straightforward and equitable financial services.
+Atrato is a fintech company that provides a payment platform allowing affiliated merchants to offer a buy now, pay later option to customers.
+This service enables consumers to make purchases at participating stores, both online and in-person, and to pay for these purchases over a period of up to 24 months without the need for credit or debit cards.
+Atrato aims to enhance the quality of life in Latin America by offering fair and accessible financial tools and services, while also helping merchants increase their sales and meet customer demand through simplified installment purchases.

 Xendit